neondatabase/website/content/docs/manage/operations.md

 Some Neon API requests may take a few moments to complete.
 When using the Neon API programmatically, you can check the `status` of the operations before proceeding with the next request.
 For example, if you use API requests to create a branch and add a database to the branch, you may want to check the operation status of the create branch request before issuing the create database request.

 The response to a Neon API request includes information about the operations that were initiated.
-For example, a create branch request returns this operation information:
+For example, a create branch request initiates `create_branch` and `start_compute` operations.

 ```json
 "operations": [